 I met filmmaker Tim Knight while sharing the stage with him as a speaker for a journalism conference at Wilfrid Laurier University in Waterloo, Ontario, Canada several years ago, and we stayed in touch.
 I interviewed him for my own website once and asked him about the rise of citizen journalism.
 He raised an interesting point when he cited fellow Torontonian, the 60 Minutes correspondent Morley Safer: “I would trust a citizen journalist as much as I would trust a citizen surgeon.”
 Some time after, I referred to this by making the counterpoint that if the modern equivalent of professional journalism is professional health care where the doctors are killing people instead of saving them, then you’d take your chances with someone else having a go at it.

 And this actually is, sadly, where we’re at.
-Establishment media has caused immense suffering in our societies — the examples are many, from Orgreave to Hillsborough, alongside the very fact populations tolerate such inequality and oppression, all around the world, not to mention wars carried out in their name.
+Establishment media has caused immense suffering in our societies — the examples are many, from Orgreave to Hillsborough, alongside the very fact populations tolerate such inequality and oppression, all around the world, not to mention wars carried out in our name.
 The capitalist class don’t have to force people to accept these things; they can simply rely on their establishment media.

 And yet when we look at citizen journalism, we have much to be thankful for, from George Holliday’s filming of the Rodney King assault, to the mobilisation of entire movements from Occupy Wall Street and the Arab Spring to Black Lives Matter.
 On demonstrations week in and week out, protesters are filming police to hold them to account in ways their powerful bosses and their friends in establishment media rarely ever do.
 Citizen journalism has empowered ordinary people in extraordinary ways, while establishment media reinforced the capitalist status quo and hid behind the excuse of “impartiality” when regularly refusing to critique capitalism’s brutalisation of our communities.
 There’s an old saying that politicians piss on us and the media tells us it’s raining.

-This is because the establishment media that lies behind most of our sources of information are comprised of massive hierarchical institutions where stressed-out journalists are practically target-driven in their approach and resort to copy-and-paste from corporate press releases, and re-writes or rejections from editors close to the elites in charge.
+This is because the establishment media that lies behind most of our sources of information are comprised of massive hierarchical institutions where stressed-out journalists are practically target-driven in their approach and resort to copy-and-paste from corporate press releases, and re-writes or rejections from editors and “higher-ups” close to the elites in charge.
 A media tutor once said, “If someone says it’s raining and another person says it’s dry, it’s not your job to quote them both.
 Your job is to look out the fucking window and find out which is true.”

 In many ways, the definition of “journalist” has now come full circle.
 When the First Amendment of the U.S. Constitution was adopted, “freedom of the press” referred quite literally to the freedom to publish using a printing press, rather than the freedom of organised entities engaged in the publishing business. … It was not until the late nineteenth century that the concept of the “press” metamorphized into a description of individuals and companies engaged in an often-competitive commercial media enterprise.– Prof. Mary-Rose Papandrea